First recorded by Evie Sands (US #114 1965).

 “‘Take Me For a Little While’ was written by songwriter and record producer Trade Martin.
 He got his start working with Johnny Power in the late 1950s, recording as Johnny & the Jokers and later launching the Rome Records label with Power.
 All told, Martin spent nearly thirty years in production and arrangement, doing work from the 1960s Girl Group era through to 1980s Pop including productions for Ellie Greenwich, Lesley Gore, The Tokens, Ricky Nelson, B.T.
 Express, and Solomon Burke.

-“Two other cover versions of ‘Take Me’ would chart in the US: by Patti LaBelle & the Bluebelles, in 1966, and Vanilla Fudge, in 1968.”
+“Two cover versions of ‘Take Me’ would chart in the Billboard Hot 100: by Patti LaBelle & the Bluebelles, in 1966; and Vanilla Fudge, in 1968.”

 Jackie Ross, “Take Me For a Little While” (1965):